Dafydd ab Owain Gwynedd

 In 1175, Rhodri escaped and attacked his brother, seizing all Gwynedd west of the River Conwy.
 Dafydd was able to keep the eastern part, and in 1177, King Henry gave him the manors of Ellesmere and Hales in England.
-He had a castle at Rhuddlan where Gerald of Wales spent a night in 1188 on his journey round Wales with Archbishop Baldwin.
+He had a castle at Rhuddlan where Gerald of Wales spent a night in 1188 on his journey round Wales with Baldwin of Forde (Archbishop Baldwin):

-"Having crossed the river Conwy, or rather an arm of the sea, under Deganwy, leaving the Cistercian monastery of Conwy on the western bank of the river to our right hand, we arrived at Ruthlan, a noble castle on the river Cloyd, belonging to David, the eldest son of Owen, where, at the earnest invitation of David himself, we were handsomely entertained that night."
+"Having crossed the river Conwy, or rather an arm of the sea, under Deganwy, leaving the Cistercian monastery of Conwy on the western bank of the river to our right hand, we arrived at Ruthlan, a noble castle on the river Cloyd, belonging to David, the eldest son of Owen, where, at the earnest invitation of David himself, we were handsomely entertained that night".

 In 1194, Dafydd faced a new threat from his nephew, Llywelyn ap Iorwerth, who defeated him at the battle of Aberconwy with the aid of his cousins, the sons of Cynan ab Owain Gwynedd, drove him from most of his possessions and imprisoned him in 1197.
 He was released a year later thanks to the efforts of Hubert Walter, Archbishop of Canterbury.
 Dafydd retired to the Kingdom of England, where he died in May 1203.
-Emme died in or after 1214, when she disappears from the Pipe Rolls.
+Emma died in or after 1214, when she disappears from the Pipe Rolls.